ludcila/CHT-preCICE/documentation/user/0-overview.md

 | Coupling schemes (in precice-config.xml) | Implicit / Explicit | Explicit only |
 | Coupling boundary conditions | Dirichlet-Neumann, Robin-Robin | Robin-Robin only |
 | Timestep | any | 1 |

-> If multiple participants are used, residual control must be disabled for the SIMPLE algorithm, otherwise one of the participants may terminate earlier, causing the others to terminate as well